RaresPopa04/polderr/README.md

 ```

-a new post comes -> a topic is assigned -> see if there are recents events in this topic and
+1. a new post comes
+2. topic is assigned (find_topic_for_post)
-try to assigning similar ones, if no similar ones than create a new one
+3. see if there are recents events in this topic and try to assigning similar ones, if no similar ones than create a new one